| Science

 sentiment of hate embedded in European culture prevented Europe

 from crediting the Muslims for their notable achievements.
+While some Western historians have

 written books on the high level of scholarship and research of